Are your holiday let reviews not as positive as you think they deserve to be, and aren’t sure how...

 If you’re looking for advice on how to calculate your taxable profits, view the HS222 Helpsheet.

-If your property is in the UK and Ireland, your property can qualify as a Furnished Holiday let if it meets the following criteria:
+Your property can qualify as a Furnished Holiday let if it meets the following criteria:

 Although this may seem a little obvious, it is part of the requirements.
 The rules do not specify to what extent your property must be furnished, but if you aim to provide everything you would expect from a self-catering holiday cottage, then you’ll be on safe ground (don’t forget, some of these expenses can fall under Capital Gains Tax relief).
-An experienced holiday letting agency will be able to advise you on how to best achieve this.
+An experienced holiday letting agency will be able to advise you on how best to achieve this.

-Days you, your friends or family spend in the property, for free or at a discounted rate, do not count towards the total occupation requirements.
+Days you, your friends or family spend in the property, for free or at a discounted rate, do not count towards the total commercial occupation requirements.

 For more information on FHL requirements, view the HS253 Helpsheet.